ChaseC99/UCI-Lookup/README.md

 # UCI-Lookup
 Tool to look up multiple UCI students at a time.
-Currently, you can only search for a student by UCInetID.
+Currently, you can only search for a student by email or UCInetID.
+NOTE: you must be on the UCI VPN for UCI-Lookup to work

 Look up options include:
     [1] Single Search - Look up one person